-Ocean adventurers, water-babies, yoga-lovers, beach-cruisers, sun-worshipers, college prepsters - everyone loves Coastal Urge, and for good reason.
+Ocean adventurers, water-babies, yoga-lovers, beach-cruisers, sun-worshipers, preppy college students - everyone loves Coastal Urge, and for good reason.
 They stock only the best, time-tested, fun and fashionable brands in their stores.
-Whether you have the urge to standup paddleboard through the creeks and marshes of the island, the urge to bike through...more about Coastal Urge
+Whether you have the urge to standup paddleboard through the creeks and marshes of the island, the urge to bike...more about Coastal Urge

 Southport, NC, a quaint town filled with historic homes, is located at the confluence of the Atlantic Ocean, the Cape Fear River and the Intracoastal Waterway.
 If you saw the movie, Safe Haven, then you got a taste of the natural beauty that abounds in Southport, NC and its environs.
 Of course, it’s even better when experienced up close and personal.
 Whether you arrive by the Southport-Fort Fisher Ferry, located at the east end of town, or drive into town from the north end, you may want to start your visit at the water.
 From Waterfront Park you can see Battery Island, a protected island and nesting area for the Ibis.
 These birds are distinguished when flying by their curved bills and the large black spot at the end of each wing.
 You will also see the Bald Head Island Lighthouse downriver toward the Atlantic and the Oak Island Lighthouse across the Intracoastal Waterway.
 You are very likely to find men, women and children fishing from the city dock; sailboats tacking the waters; and you may even see the Bald Head Island Ferry heading out with its boatload of passengers.